Enduriel/BB-Modding-Doc-MD/Modern Hooks/Improvements Over Adam's Hooks.md

 - Fix a very prevalent bug when wrapping functions of grandparents of the target class.
 [Discord Thread](https://discord.com/channels/965324395851694140/1052648104815513670) on the subject (credit to LordMidas for discovering it) in the [Modding Discord](https://discord.gg/HFrdY9aGBk)
 - Will likely have additional features added to them to help with finding mod conflicts and other issues.

-There are 4 normal types and 4 equivalent 'leaf' types, with no overlap between them, and the use-case for each should be fairly clear:
-- `addNewFunctions` add functions to the target class
-	- `addNewLeafFunctions` exists, though I don't really see a use-case
-- `wrapFunctions` wrap existing functions
-	- `wrapLeafFunctions` wrap existing functions for all descendants and the target class
-- `addFields` add fields to the target class
-	- `addLeafFields` exists, though I don't really see a use-case,
-- `setFields` set existing fields in the target class to a new default in the target class.
-	- `setLeafFields` set existing fields to a new default for all descendants and the target class.

 ## UI/JavaScript

 ### EarlyJS